Frobenius height of prismatic cohomology with coefficients

 As for (3): quasi-syntomic sheaves are in particular Zariski sheaves, so it suffices to check completeness for the values on a basis of opens in $Z_{\mathrm{Zar}}$.
-To that end, we simply use (1) and \Cref{perfect over complete is complete} to reduce ourselves to the completeness of the Nygaard and Hodge filtration on smooth algebras.
+Note that by derived Nakayama lemma, we are reduced to checking completeness after applying $-/^L (p, I)$ and $-/^L p$ respectively to these values.
+To that end, we simply use (1) and \Cref{perfect over complete is complete} to reduce ourselves to the completeness of the Nygaard (resp.~Hodge) filtration on the Frobenius-twisted prismatic cohomology (resp.~derived de Rham cohomology) of smooth algebras.
 The Hodge filtration for smooth formal schemes is a finite filtration, hence complete.
 The claim about Nygaard filtration can be found in \cite[Lemma 7.8.(1)]{LL20}, the proof is quite easy: by $\frac{d}{t}$-completeness, we may check the completeness of filtration after modulo $\frac{d}{t}$, but then \Cref{structure of Nygaard filtration on twisted-prismatic cohomology} reduces us to checking completeness of Hodge filtration for smooth formal schemes. \end{proof}

 In a private communication, Bhatt told us that \cite[Theorem 7.17]{BL22b} is proved by a similar argument.